minasman/work_orders/README.md

-# work_orders
+Work Order Manager

-Create &amp; Manage Maintenance Work Orders
+Application to Create, Update and Manage Work Orders for multiple locations.